 Um Nyobè was born at Song Mpeck in the Cameroon on April 10, 1913, when it was still a colonial possession of Germany.
 His first education came in Presbyterian Church primary schools, and he was baptized in 1921 as a Presbyterian.
 While he was in school, colonial administration of Cameroon was transferred from recently-defeated Germany to France and Great Britain at the end of World War I. Eventually, Nyobè and other Cameroonian nationalists sought to reunite the now divided territory.

-In 1929 Um Nyobè earned his first school leaving certificate, and in 1931 he enrolled in a training school for primary school teachers in Fulassi.
+In 1929, Um Nyobè earned his first school leaving certificate, and in 1931 he enrolled in a training school for primary school teachers in Fulassi.
 He was dismissed, however, in the last year of his training because he criticized and protested against the type of education he had received.
-He did later obtain his degree as teacher.
+He did later obtain his teaching degree.

-After teaching few years, he joined the colonial civil service in 1935 but continued to study independently and obtained a Bachelor of Secondary Education in 1939.
+After teaching few years, he joined the colonial civil service in 1935 but continued to study independently and earned a Bachelor’s of Secondary Education in 1939.
 He then was sent to Edea Court of Law as registrar.
 While working there, Um Nyobè developed a passion for international law and discovered the unfairness of French colonialism, including the laws which segregated the French from the indigenous Cameroonians.

 In 1952, 1953, and 1954, Um Nyobè traveled to New York City, New York, to appear before the United Nations General Assembly where he repeatedly denounced the French colonial rule in Cameroon and called for the immediate reunification of French and British Cameroon.
-He also requested the fixing of a deadline for independence and called for a Cameroonian Legislative Assembly.
+He wanted a fixed deadline for independence and called for a Cameroonian Legislative Assembly.
 The French colonial administration responded by initiating a persecution of UPC members in 1955.
 Many of them were arrested or killed, and some were exiled to other nations.

 Ruben Um Nyobè organized a non-violent resistance movement much like the one Gandhi led in India in the Cameroonian equatorial forest and continued to claim independence and call for democratic elections.
 He was slain by the French Army on September 13, 1958, near the town of Boumnyébel.
 He was forty-five.
-French authorities then proceeded to ban his memory as well.
-Most of his writings were destroyed, and Cameroonian residents were forbidden to speak his name in public.
+French authorities destroyed most of his writings were destroyed, and Cameroonian residents were forbidden to speak his name in public.